yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/cloud-add-vpc-gcp.md

 Using YugabyteDB Managed, you can create a VPC on GCP, deploy clusters in the VPC, and peer the VPC with application VPCs hosted on GCP.

-To create a VPC network on GCP, you need to complete the following tasks:
+To peer VPCs in GCP, you need to complete the following tasks:

 | Task | Notes |
 | :--- | :--- |